 There are relatively few estimates of metal enrichment during this era, but we can compare our model to a few earlier calculations. \citet{furlanetto_metal_2003} used a more complex wind model but made similar assumptions to our $f_{\star}=0.1$ model (see their Fig.~5).
-We find good agreement between the two calculations, \citet{scannapieco_early_2002} also considered a very similar case (see their Fig.~1), finding $Q \sim 0.2$ at $z \sim 6$.
+We find good agreement between the two calculations (when comparing to the \citet{furlanetto_metal_2003} calculation assuming a Scalo IMF and atomic cooling). \citet{scannapieco_early_2002} also considered a very similar case (see their Fig.~1), finding $Q \sim 0.2$ at $z \sim 6$ (we note however that their results deviate from ours at high redshifts, showing "plateaus" in the filling factor for some models likely caused by the details of their more complicated cooling and wind prescriptions).
 We conclude our simplifications to galaxy growth and the wind model are reasonable.
 However, we emphasize that a constant-$f_{\star}$ model is no longer viable in light of the observed luminosity function at $z \sim 6$--8, so the true filling factor is likely to be many times smaller than suggested by these earlier papers -- in the range $Q \sim 0.01$--0.05 rather than near unity.

-\citet{furlanetto_metal_2003} also considered enrichment from Pop~III haloes, but they made far more optimistic assumptions about star formation in them, so it is difficult to compare directly, although the relative shapes of the curves are similar.
+\citet{furlanetto_metal_2003} also considered enrichment from Pop~III halos, but they made far more optimistic assumptions about star formation in them, so it is difficult to compare directly, although the relative shapes of the curves are similar.
 However, \citet{jaacks_baseline_2018} used a simulation-based method to estimate the filling fraction.
 Their star formation model is much more sophisticated, but their results are roughly similar to our models with a stellar mass of $100\ M_\odot$ per halo, although our volume filling fraction is larger at late times.
-This may be because we assume that all the Pop~III wind bubbles remain independent; in reality, their source haloes likely merge over time.
+This may be because we assume that all the Pop~III wind bubbles remain independent; in reality, their source halos likely merge over time.
 In that case, we would overestimate their contribution at late times.